-In overall terms, our Fund for Future Appropriations fell marginally from 16.67% of the with profits fund to 16.22% but as noted previously our capital resources are in excess of the regulatory requirements.
+In overall terms, our Fund for Future Appropriations fell from 16.22% of the with profits fund to 9% but as noted previously we remain solvent.

 The Board, after taking into account recommendations from the Appropriate Actuary, has ensured that policyholders receive their 'fair share' of the profits made by the Society over the term of their investment via the Asset Share calculation process.